The Internet of Things (IoT) allows for precise, real-time tracking of strategic equipment across a vast industrial site

 The smart solution that makes tools easy to find

 What if the Internet of Things (IoT) could provide a solution?
 It didn’t take Safran Aircraft Engines long to identify geolocation as the right solution for them.
 “We needed to optimize and improve the availability of tools across our assembly lines.
 We did our research and looked at all the available solutions.
-Orange Business Services was the supplier that met all our needs,” recalls Christophe Blayo, Manufacturing and Tool Management Manager.
+Orange Business was the supplier that met all our needs,” recalls Christophe Blayo, Manufacturing and Tool Management Manager.

 The company landed on smart tracking, an IoT solution that enables precise monitoring of the movements and position of individual objects.